DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Most DCEs have duplicate or concurrent components, are asynchronous, and allow for fail-soft or independent failure of components
     - DCE is AKA concurrent computing, parallel computing, and distributed computing
     - DCE solutions are implemented as client-server, three-tier, multi-tier, and peer-to-peer
+    - Distributed control systems (DCSs) are typically used in industrial process plants where the need to gather data and implement control over a large-­scale environment from a single location is essential.
     - Securing distributed systems:
         - in distributed systems, integrity is sometimes a concern because data and software are spread across various systems, often in different locations
         - Client/server model network is AKA a distributed system or distributed architecture